 You may be wondering, “What is data fabric?
 And why is it necessary” Data fabric is a platform that enables the deployment and management of big data solutions.
 It provides a unified view of all data across the enterprise, making it easier to manage and use.
-Data fabrics also provide self-service access to information for business users, so they can make better decisions faster.
+Data fabrics also provide enterprise network monitoring and self-service access to information for business users to ensure performance and make better decisions faster.
 Data fabric is a term that has been used to describe a few different things over the years.
 But in general, it can be thought of as a way to manage and deploy data-centric applications and services.
 Data fabric deployments usually involve multiple data stores (both on-premises and in the cloud) that need to be integrated and coordinated.
 The goal is to provide a unified view of all the data regardless of where it’s located, make it easier to access, and improve performance.
 There are several different ways to build a this infrastructure.
 And one common approach is to use an orchestration tool to automate the deployment of all the components.
 This ensures that everything is configured correctly and working together harmoniously.
 It also makes it easier to scale up or down as needed.
 Another key element of these deployments is data governance.
 This includes things like security, access control, auditing, and compliance with regulations.
 Having a centralized management layer for these digital transformation functions helps ensure that everyone in the organization is using the same standards and procedures for handling data.

 Deployment in a Nutshell